-As the third biggest city in Taiwan, Taichung has plenty to offer travelers from near and far.
+As the second biggest city in Taiwan, Taichung has plenty to offer travelers from near and far.
 Although most travelers to Taiwan hardly ever make it out of bustling Taipei, Taichung is one of the coolest cities on the island!
-Here, you will find culture, an up-and-coming art scene, delicious street food and sublime mountain drives.
-All within easy access.
-Which is enough reason to put Taichung on your travel radar.
+Here, you will find culture, an up-and-coming art scene, delicious street food, and sublime mountain drives.
+All within easy access!

 In a rush?
 Pin this post to read it later.

 Disclaimer: This post probably contains affiliate links.
 When you make a purchase through one of these links, I might receive a tiny commission at no extra cost to you.
 As an Amazon Affiliate I earn from qualifying purchases.

 Table of Contents

 Instagrammable Places in Taichung Map

 There are tons of cool places to see street art around the world, and while Taichung is probably not the first that comes to mind, it is one of the most colorful places in Taiwan.
 Here are the most Instagrammable places in the city.Klook.com